coderedcorp/wagtail-cache/docs/getting_started/usage.rst

 -------------------

 Sometimes you only want to delete specific pages in the cache automatically after publishing a page.
-To achieve this, use a wagtail hook as follows
+To achieve this, use a Wagtail hook as follows

-Only this exact url is used as a key
+Only this exact URL is used as a key

 .. code-block:: python